EntryStandard

 Program Deployment — scoped after pilot

-Typically structured as a program fee plus a per-property record fee.
+Program fee plus per-property record fee.

 Reaching us

-Write to compliance@entrystandard.org with the program name, the water system or firm, where the program stands (planning, funded, in outreach, in construction), and how access records are kept today — paper, spreadsheets, Survey123, DocuSign, leadCAST, 120Water, or another workflow.
+Write to compliance@entrystandard.org with the program name, the water system or firm, where the program stands (planning, funded, in outreach, in construction), and how access records are kept today — paper, spreadsheets, Survey123, DocuSign, LeadCAST, 120Water, or another workflow.
 We respond to program inquiries in order of compliance deadline.

 This site sets no cookies, runs no analytics, and stores no form submissions.
 The mailto link above opens your own mail client; nothing is collected here.